 Cuvier urged his fellow paleontologists to ignore the Biblical Flood in their work, saying that too literal an interpretation of the Bible would lead their work astray.

-Cuvier’s rock strata research work, conducted with Alexandre Brongniart, supported the work of William Smith in establishing one of paleontology’s most important principles: faunal succession.
+Cuvier’s rock strata research with Alexandre Brongniart supported the work of William Smith in establishing one of paleontology’s most important principles: faunal succession.
 This principle states that the order in which fossils appear in rock layers is reliable and predictable.
 This means that animals in existence during different geological eras do not appear in the same layers of rock: the deeper the layer, the older the fossil.

 The Animal Kingdom

 Cuvier’s best known work is Le Règne Animal (The Animal Kingdom) first published in 1817.
 The book is a comprehensive summary of Cuvier’s studies of fossils and living species, and contains over 300 of Cuvier’s own drawings.